- Home

 Assessment Timeline

-Property is re-assessed every year and the assessed value is effective on January 1 of the valuation year (January 1, 2020, January 1, 2022, etc.).
-Starting in 2022, Powhatan County will conduct a reassessment every year.
+Property is re-assessed every year and the assessed value is effective on January 1 of the valuation year (January 1, 2023, January 1, 2024, etc.).
+Starting in 2022, Powhatan County will conduct a reassessment process every year.

 Board of Equalization (BOE) Appeal

-The owner/agent may appeal to the BOE by completing the
+The owner/agent may appeal to the BOE by completing a Board of Equalization Form.
+To obtain an application please contact us at (804)598-5799 or assessment@powhatanva.gov

-The BOE is a panel of five qualified citizens appointed by the Circuit Court for the purpose of hearing real estate assessment appeals of assessments made during the current tax year.
+The Board of Equalization (BOE) is a panel of three to five qualified citizens appointed by the Circuit Court for the purpose of hearing real estate assessment appeals of assessments made during the current tax year.

 The current assessment is presumed by law to be correct unless it is clearly shown to be in error.
 Applicable law places the burden of proof on the taxpayer to show that the property in question is assessed inequitably with similar properties.